Thank you for joining our Tokyo Free Walking Tour.

 Kyudo commonly refers to Japanese Archery in English.
 Like typical archery, players use a bow to shoot arrows.
 What differentiates it from regular archery is the equipment’s size and the material it is made from, and the player’s clothing.

 The bows in Japanese archery are typically made of bamboo material and are around 2 meters long.
-The arrows, on the other hand, are also made of bamboo or carbon materials and are longer that of western style archery.
+The arrows, on the other hand, are also made of bamboo or carbon materials and are longer than that of western style archery.

 The players also have to follow certain actions and manners while shooting the target.
 (Below is the picture showing these actions.)